Mayalyami/Lucky/README.md

-An iOS card game that determines which player's card is the stronger.
+An iOS card game that determines which player's card is the dominant.